apollo1321/algo_structures/README.md

 ## Counting sort
 #### counting_sort.h

-I didn't see a convenient implementation of counting sorting for arbitrary objects, so I wrote my own.
-My implementation differs in that the algorithm does not know which objects it will work with.
-It only needs to provide one function that converts the object to an unsigned value.
-The algorithm has been wrapped in a class for a more efficient implementation: it is often necessary to do a lot of counting sorts, frequent allocation and freeing of memory will slow it down.
+Implementation of the counting sorting algorithm for objects of any type in the STL style.
+The algorithm does not make any assumptions about the objects being sorted, instead the user must provide it with a function that converts the object to an unsigned number.

+### Complexity
+Time and space complexity is O(n + k), where n = std::distance(begin, end), k is the maximum value of the converted element.